Frequently Asked Questions

 Absolutely!
 Engaging with and serving communities is a core belief held by all Zeal staff members.
 What’s more, we only participate in service learning activities that are fun, educational, impactful, transformative, and much more than simply checking the box off the list.
 Our service opportunities cover a wide range of experiences including marine conservation, building homes for those in need, volunteering in animal rehabilitation, and working with youth in local summer camps and tutoring settings.

 Zeal participants should bring phones and cameras, but no tablets or laptops.
 Trip leaders will safely hold onto all phones throughout the trip with notable exceptions being the first and last day of the trip, as well as once a week for phone calls home.
 This policy keeps teens off their phones and immersed in the Zeal experience.

-All Zeal trip leaders are trained and certified Wilderness First Responders, so participants receive immediate medical care no matter where we are.
+All Zeal trip leaders are trained and certified in first aid, so participants receive immediate medical care no matter where they are.
 Our trip locations are chosen such that we always have access to definitive care like a hospital or urgent care facility.
 Parents are notified immediately in the event of an emergency.
 This approach provides you with quick communication and the fastest response possible for your teen.